codeversrl/npm-execute-submodules/README.md

 ### Why not using npm explore?

 `npm explore` is a very great tool, but it only calls one module at a time.
-If you need to execute the same command on all your submodules, you should call `npm explore` for each on of them.
+If you need to execute the same command on all your submodules, you should call `npm explore` for each one of them.

 ## Installation